-The TEG® PlateletMapping® Assay has shown high correlation with LTA, the current gold standard platelet function test, when used to measure the ability of AA and ADP agonists to induce in vitro platelet-to-platelet activation.33 Correlation between the TEG® PlateletMapping® Assay and LTA has also been seen in clinical trials, such as the DIVIDE study, which used both assays to assess the response to P2Y12 receptor inhibitors in Chinese patients with acute coronary syndrome (ACS) in order to compare the antiplatelet action of half-dose ticagrelor and high-dose clopidogrel.34
+The TEG® PlateletMapping® Assay has shown high correlation with LTA, the current gold standard platelet function test, when used to measure the ability of AA and ADP agonists to induce in vitro platelet-to-platelet activation.33 Correlation between the TEG® PlateletMapping® Assay and LTA has also been seen in clinical trials, such as the DIVIDE study (http://clinicaltrials.gov/show/NCT03062462), which used both assays to assess the response to P2Y12 receptor inhibitors in Chinese patients with acute coronary syndrome (ACS) in order to compare the antiplatelet action of half-dose ticagrelor and high-dose clopidogrel.34

 Studies have also been carried out comparing TEG® PlateletMapping® Assay results against those of other whole blood PFTs, including VerifyNow™, Multiplate®, and PFA-100 assays.
 Comparison of three whole blood PFTs (TEG® PlateletMapping® Assay, VerifyNow™ platelet function testing system (Werfen, Bedford, MA, U.S.A.) and Multiplate®) for in vitro P2Y12 receptor-induced platelet inhibition showed the performance of the TEG® PlateletMapping® Assay to be similar – and in some respects superior – to the other assays, with the TEG® PlateletMapping® Assay showing lower variability vs. VerifyNow™ and Multiplate®.35 In contrast to VerifyNow™, the TEG® PlateletMapping® assay does not include prostaglandin E1 (PGE1) as an agonist for assessing the inhibition of the P2Y12 pathway.
-Data suggest that this provides a more accurate assessment of platelet aggregation in patients on clopidogrel compared with VerifyNow™.36, 37 As the TEG® PlateletMapping® Assay – in a similar manner to LTA – is able to directly indicate inhibition of cyclooxygenase, it is also likely to give a more accurate measure of aspirin resistance compared with nonspecific laboratory measurements, which are affected by other platelet activation pathways and can, therefore, overestimate aspirin resistance.38 This is with the caveat that previous data derived using the TEG® PlateletMapping® Assay in cardiology, acute stroke and vascular surgical patients suggested that AA-induced clotting is subject to intra-individual variability in patients on aspirin39-41 and that an inducible and/or recruitable cyclo-oxygenase independent pathway, not fully blocked by aspirin, probably accounts for the apparently high levels of “aspirin resistance” seen in such patient groups.42, 43
+Data suggest that this provides a more accurate assessment of platelet aggregation in patients on clopidogrel compared with VerifyNow™.36, 37 As the TEG® PlateletMapping® Assay – in a similar manner to LTA – is able to directly indicate inhibition of cyclooxygenase, it is also likely to give a more accurate measure of high on treatment platelet reactivity (HTPR) with aspirin compared with nonspecific laboratory measurements, which are affected by other platelet activation pathways and can, therefore, overestimate HTPR with aspirin.38 This is with the caveat that previous data derived using the TEG® PlateletMapping® Assay in cardiology, acute stroke and vascular surgical patients suggested that AA-induced clotting is subject to intra-individual variability in patients on aspirin39-41 and that an inducible and/or recruitable cyclo-oxygenase independent pathway, not fully blocked by aspirin, probably accounts for the apparently high levels of HTPR with aspirin seen in such patient groups.42, 43

-A large scale proficiency testing program carried out by the College of American Pathologists assessed data from over 1000 American laboratories from 2012–2016 for a number of whole blood platelet function devices: PFA-100, LTA, PlateletWorks® (Helena Laboratories, Beaumont, TX, U.S.A.) and TEG®5000 analyzer with the PlateletMapping® Assay.44 The highest percentage of correct results compared with a standard reference was observed with PFA-100; although it has been noted45 that this did not take into account the context relating to the TEG® device as the only holistic, whole blood test included in the program that encompasses additional contributors to coagulation, such as platelet fibrin linkage.
+A large scale proficiency testing program carried out by the College of American Pathologists assessed data from over 1000 American laboratories from 2012–2016 for a number of platelet function test devices: PFA-100, LTA, PlateletWorks® (Helena Laboratories, Beaumont, TX, U.S.A.) and TEG®5000 analyzer with the PlateletMapping® Assay.44 The highest percentage of correct results compared with a standard reference was observed with PFA-100 and a much lower percentage with TEG®5000; although it has been noted45 that this did not take into account the context relating to the TEG® device as the only comprehensive, whole blood test included in the program that encompasses additional contributors to coagulation, such as platelet fibrin linkage.
 Additionally, given the relative complexity of the assays, there is likely to be higher operator variability in the TEG®5000 device used in this study compared with the TEG®6s analyzer.
 Other studies using the TEG®5000 PlateletMapping® Assay also show a range of correlations with whole blood PFTs, with no single platelet function assay consistently found to be preferable.46-48 Such comparisons inevitably raise fundamental questions as to how to define and use a “reference” with which to produce a measure of relative efficacy.
 Specifically, the longest established reference test could perform sub-optimally compared with a newer assay, but the assumption in traditional comparative pathways would assume the reverse was true.

 Clinical Applications